-Dr. Reich has worked on health systems issues with colleagues at Harvard for more than a decade, and serves as a core faculty member for the World Bank Flagship Course on Health Sector Reform and Sustainable Financing.
+Dr. Reich has worked on health systems issues with colleagues at Harvard for two decades, and serves as a core faculty member for the World Bank Flagship Course on Health Sector Reform and Sustainable Financing.
 Based on these activities, he coauthored a book on health systems, entitled Getting Health Reform Right: A Guide to Improving Performance and Equity (by M.J.
 Roberts, W. Hsiao, P. Berman, and M.R.
 Reich, Oxford, 2004).
 He also leads the doctoral program on health systems (with an emphasis on political economy analysis) for the Department of Global Health and Population at HSPH.

 Dr. Reich has conducted various studies on the political economy of health policy reform, in both developed and developing countries.
-He has recently published an article on the political economy of tobacco control (with Jesse Bump), a chapter on the political economy of health financing reform (with Ashley Fox), and a working paper on political economy of food and nutrition security with a case study on India (with Yarlini Balarajan).
+He has recently published an article on the political economy of tobacco control (with Jesse Bump), a chapter on the political economy of health financing reform (with Ashley Fox), and a discussion paper on the political economy of food and nutrition security with a case study on India (with Yarlini Balarajan).
 He has developed an applied research tool (a Windows-based software program) for analyzing the political dimensions of public policy (with David Cooper).
-This tool, called PolicyMaker, provides a computer-assisted guide for strategic thinking about policy reform.
-The software leads the user through a step-by-step analysis of the policy content, positions and power of major players, opportunities and obstacles to policy change, and strategies for change.
-The method can be used for health policy reform as well as other areas of public policy.
+This tool, called PolicyMaker, provides a computer-assisted guide for strategic political thinking about policy reform.
 The software is available for free on the internet (click here).
 Dr. Reich and collaborators have applied the method for analyzing health reform issues in more than ten countries, in collaboration with national governments and international agencies, and the approach has been adopted by the UNFPA as a core competency in policy analysis for their country offices.

 For a list of Dr. Reich’s selected publications (with many available to download), click here.